Skip to main content

 Inventory Access

-The NWIC maintains two types of Inventory.
+The NWIC maintains two types of inventory, based upon levels of access.

-Archaeology Inventory (Access Restricted)
+Archeology Inventory (Access Restricted)

 Archaeological resources are nonrenewable and easily damaged—their legal significance or scientific, ethno-cultural, and aesthetic values can be impaired by disturbance.
 Access to this information is restricted, therefore, to prevent vandalism and artifact hunting, and to protect landowners from trespass.
 Those granted access to the archaeological archives of the Information Center (see access policy in Rules of Operation Manual (PDF)) sign an agreement of confidentiality whereby they agree to keep site content and location information confidential by not disclosing it to unauthorized individuals or including it in publicly-distributed documents.
-(California Government Section Code 6254.10 exempts archaeological sites from the California Public Records Act requiring that public records be open to public inspection.)
+(California Government Section Code 7927.005 exempts archaeological sites from the California Public Records Act requiring that public records be open to public inspection.)

 Access to Resource Site Records and Study Reports is restricted to these individuals under the following conditions:

-• Cultural Resources Consultants: On January 11, 2013, the CHRIS Information Centers began using new Access and Use Agreements (PDF) with their customers.
+• Cultural Resources Consultants: On January 11, 2013, the Center of the California Historical Resources Information System (CHRIS) Information Centers began using new Access and Use Agreements (PDF) with their customers.
 On July 29, 2016, the forms were updated via approval by the State Historical Resources Commission.
 The update was done to provide clarification regarding access by California Native American tribes to CHRIS Information held by Access and Use Agreement holders for purposes of lead agency notification of and consultation with California Native American tribes, pursuant to California Public Resources Code § 21080.3.1 (a part of the changes to the California Environmental Quality Act implemented in 2015 through AB52).
 In addition, a grammatical error was corrected in the second-to-last paragraph of the agreement recitals, and a minor change was made to make filling out the first page of the Agreement a little easier.
 All other language in the Access and Use agreement template remains the same as the 2013 version.
 Existing Access and Use Agreements that were executed using the 2013 version are still valid.
 Please review the Access Schedule.

 CHRIS Access and Use Agreement (PDF)